Sebastian Haffner: "Hands off" Franco's Spain

 In October 1975, the editorial board of Stern refused a submission from Haffner on the grounds that it violated the magazine's commitment to a "democratic constitutional order and to progressive-liberal principles".

 In what was to prove its last use of capital punishment, on 27 September 1975 (just two months before Franco's death) Spain executed two members of the armed Basque separatist group ETA and three members of the Revolutionary Antifascist Patriotic Front (FRAP) for the murder of policemen and civil guards.
 Not only did Haffner refuse to join the general international condemnation, he appeared positively to defend the Spanish dictatorship.
 In a piece provocatively titled "Hands off Spain", he argued that Spain had not done badly in its thirty-six years under Franco.
 There may not have been political freedom, but there had been economic modernisation and progress.

-To many it appeared that Haffner had overplayed his reputation as a provocateur, an enfant terrible.
+To many it appeared that Haffner had overplayed his reputation as a provocateur, an enfant terrible, someone who consistently sought "to dramatize, to push differences to the top".
 His readership was reportedly falling: he had already dropped from the Allensbach Institute's list of leading West-German journalists.

 Haffner allowed that he may have been moving right while Stern was moving left.
 In his last piece in Stern in October 1975, Haffner maintained he had no regrets in supporting Brandt's Ostpolitik or the regime change from Christian Democrat to Social Democrat.
 These had been "necessary".
 But he confessed to some disillusionment.
 The relaxation of Cold-War tensions had brought little in its wake (the GDR, if anything, had hardened "since we have been nice to them") and internally the BRD, the Federal Republic, had seen better times.